 The inflammatory reaction irritates your stomach.
 An irritated stomach doesn't produce enough stomach acid and digestive enzymes for proper digestion.
 A vicious circle of maldigestion, leaky gut and stomach inflammation begins.

-This is a point of contention between mainstream and holistic doctors.
+This is a point of contention between mainstream doctors and alternative health practitioners.
 Most doctors recommend a gluten free diet only in patients with celiac disease.
 Holistic doctors see patients with a variety of complaints getting better with a gluten free diet.

 Things are hard to prove and more clinical trials are needed for hard scientific evidence.
 The mechanisms by which gluten triggers symptoms, have yet to be identified.
 Jessica Biesekierski, a gastroenterologist formerly at Monash University, and now based out of the University of Leuven in Belgium, is a leading researcher in this field.
 In her latest trial (febr 2014), she was able to prove that gluten can cause problems because it is an important source of FODMAP carbohydrates.